Senior Resources » Ron Howard on ‘The Andy Griffith Show’: ”For Andy, the show was never the same after…”

 Advertisement.

-Andy Griffith and Don Knotts’ friendship may have been difficult to explain, but it always came easily to them.
+Andy Griffith and Don Knotts’ friendship may have been difficult to explain, but it always came easy to them.
 In his book Andy and Don, The Making of a Friendship and a Classic American TV Show, author Daniel de Visé writes that Griffith and Knotts were “drawn to each other instantly.”
 The two actors had similar upbringings: difficult childhoods in sleepy Southern towns too small for their big-time aspirations.
 They knew how to make each other laugh and brought out the best in each other.
 “The five years we worked together were the best five years of my life,” Griffith once stated in an interview in 2000.

 It should come as no surprise that Griffith didn’t handle Knotts’ departure from the show all that well.